HimmelKreis4865/ModSmith/README.md

 Check the [wiki](https://github.com/HimmelKreis4865/ModSmith/wiki) for a detailed API Documentation and examples

 ## Features
- - Extensive Inventory API:
+ - Extensive Inventory API, that allows modifying a Chest GUI by adding...
-   - Comes with lots of components built in Components such as Texts, Images, Slots, Grids, custom Close Buttons and Custom Progress Bars
+   - components built in Components such as Texts, Images, Slots, Grids, custom Close Buttons and Custom Progress Bars
-   - Options to style every component the way you need it (size, offset, slot background, hover controls)
+   - options to style every component the way you need it (size, offset, slot background, hover controls)
-   - Simple Structure: No need to learn Json UI
+   - a simple structure: No need to learn Json UI

 ## Example plugins
  - [IronChests](https://github.com/HimmelKreis4865/IronChests/), the original Minecraft Java Edition mod brought to PocketMine-MP, that allows bigger chests and more storage

+## Roadmap
+ - ScrollViews (Work in progress)
+ - Clickable Buttons
+ - Updatable Texts that can change without reopening the inventory
+ - ...and much more - feel free to add your ideas / bugs via issue or discord (himmelkreis4865)